 - We provide academic coaching, personal and professional development to upperclass students.
 This may consist of graduate school application assistance, letters of recommendation, referals to campus resources, tracking of course completion and graduation targets.

-During portion, incoming freshmen and transfer multicultural students can expect:
+During portion, incoming first year and transfer multicultural students:

 - Move into fall housing before the other students get to campus